luminaxster/CS211-Spring2024-P2/README.md

 6. You may add your own helper methods or data fields, but they must be declared `private`.

 ## WestWorld package [DO NOT MODIFY]
-Use the [JavaDoc]() to navigate the API.
-You do NOT need to read the code to use the package.
-However, if you are curious about how P1 and E2 solutions may look like, you are ecoruraged to do so.
+Refer to the JavaDoc( located at `westworld/docs/index.html`) to explore the API; it's unnecessary to review the code to utilize the package.
+However, if you're interested in potential solutions for P1 and E2, you're encouraged to examine them.

-Now, you will need to use the `Robot` class to implement your `sublime` package.
-As you red the documentation, there are four easter eggs incepted in P1, and how E1's Robot is now extremely powerful, abstractely, of course.
+Now, you'll need to employ the `Robot` class for your `sublime` package implementation.
+While reading the documentation, note that four easter eggs have been incorporated within P1, illustrating how E1's Robot has become extremely powerful, albeit abstractly.

 # DO NOT PROCEED WITHOUT READING THE DOCUMENTATION
 # MAKE SURE YOUR JAVA VERSION IS AT LEAST 11